jivahire-com/cpp-thread-safe-cache/docs/debug_user_guides/silicon/gpio_cli_commands.md

-# UART CLI Command Reference
+# UART AFM CLI Command Reference

 This document provides detailed usage, background, and examples for all UART-related CLI commands available in the firmware.
 It is intended to answer common questions and eliminate confusion about AFM, die assignment, and ownership APIs.

 There are some new APIs added to support check for invalid configs and get config, set single UART etc. but exisitng uart_afm and uart_die support basic AFM select and die switching.

-Switch to MCP from HSP for both Die (UART0), use MCP CLI to switch Die for UART1 and UART2 to avoid losing access to SCP shared UART CLI.
+All commands are to be run on MCP Die 0.
+MCP Die 1 also supports all commands as backup.

 ```
 Value x, y, z as per valid combinations list (at the end of this page)
-uart_afm 1 x y z in Die 0 to switch from HSP to MCP
+uart_afm 0 1 x y z in to switch from HSP Die 0 to MCP Die 0 on UART 0
-uart_afm 1 x y z in Die 1
+uart_afm 1 1 x y z in to switch from HSP Die 1 to MCP Die 1 on UART 5
-uart_die 1 0 in Die 0 CLI
-uart_die 1 0 in Die 1 CLI
+uart_die 0 1 1 to route UART1 and UART2 to Die 1
 ```

-This will enable UART2 to Die 0 and UART1 to Die 1.

 ---